A History of CSS

 This approach will dominate for the next decade.

-Håkon Wium Lie publishes a proposal called "Cascading HTML Style Sheets" at the Mosaic and the Web conference in Chicago.
+Håkon Wium Lie publishes a proposal called "Cascading HTML Style Sheets."
 The key idea is the cascade: multiple style sheets each contributing rules, with weights to resolve conflicts.
 Lie is working at CERN with Berners-Lee at the time.
 This is the document CSS descends from.

 Bert Bos, who had been developing a separate style sheet proposal for the Argo browser, contacts Lie.
 They merge their ideas.
 The cascading aspect from Lie's proposal survives.
 The name "Cascading Style Sheets" is settled on.
 They bring the work to the W3C.

-Netscape counters with JavaScript Style Sheets — styles written entirely in
+Netscape counters with JavaScript Style Sheets.
+Styles are written entirely in

-JavaScript, applied via the DOM. document.tags.P.marginLeft = 12;.
-The W3C is not enthusiastic.
+JavaScript and applied via the DOM. document.tags.P.marginLeft = 12;.
+The W3C is not

-Netscape ships it in Navigator 4, then quietly drops it.
-Total market adoption: near zero.
+enthusiastic.
+Netscape ships it in Navigator 4.
+They quietly drop it later.
+Total market adoption is near

 CSS1 is published as an official standard.
 68 properties.
-Colors, fonts, margins, padding, borders, text alignment, basic display values.
-No layout properties — floats and positioning come later.
+Colors, fonts, margins, padding, borders, text alignment, and basic display values.
+This version has no layout properties: floats and positioning come later.
 The spec exists.
 Now someone has to implement it correctly.

 Internet Explorer 3 is the first widely used browser to support CSS.
-The implementation is partial and buggy.
-The box model behaves differently than the spec.
-Some properties are ignored.
+The implementation is partial.
+Dozens of properties are ignored.
 Some values do surprising things.
 But it ships, and web developers start experimenting.

 font-size produce wrong results.
 The short version: web developers learn to write CSS